• Main Menu

 Time: 3:00 PM - 4:00 PM

-Location: Hynes Convention Center, Rooms TBA
+Location: Hynes Convention Center

 Anti-amyloid monoclonal antibody (mAb) therapies for early symptomatic Alzheimer’s disease, including mild cognitive impairment and mild dementia.
 These treatments aim to slow or halt the progression of Alzheimer's disease by addressing the underlying causes rather than just managing symptoms.
 Data support that individuals receiving these therapies experience slower disease progression resulting in the potential to extend their independence in activities of daily living and instrumental activities of daily living.
 This Momentum Discussion brings the clinical outcomes associated with mAb therapies through reflections of patients receiving the treatments and those who support them.